ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 * Connection group transmission scheduler:
   This enumerated property specifies which scheduler should be used among Connections within a Connection Group.
-It applies to connection groups; the set of schedulers can be taken from
+It applies to Connection Groups; the set of schedulers can be taken from
   {{I-D.ietf-tsvwg-sctp-ndata}}.

-* Maximum message size concurrent with connection establishment:
+* Maximum message size concurrent with Connection establishment:
   This numeric property represents the maximum Message size that can be sent before or during Connection establishment, see also {{send-idempotent}}.
   It is given in Bytes.
 This property is read-only.